 I have shared below a list of the most important, moderately important, and least important topics for the ESI (Current Affairs) subject for the NABARD Grade A Phase 2 exam, based on PYQ analysis.

-NABARD Grade A Interview Syllabus
+NABARD Grade A Interview 2025: Psychometric Test & Panel Guidelines

 Now let’s get to know about the Phase 3 of the NABARD Grade A exam.
 The third phase of the NABARD Grade A exam is comprised of a psychometric test and an interview.